Diosdado Macapagal: Economy

-Before independence there was free enterprise in the Philippines under Presidents Manuel Quezon, Sergio Osmeña and Manuel Roxas.
-In 1950, President Elpidio Quirino deviated from free enterprise launching as a temporary emergency measure the system of exchange and import controls.
+Before and after independence there was free enterprise in the Philippines under Presidents Manuel Quezon, Sergio Osmeña and Manuel Roxas.
+In 1950, President Quirino deviated from free enterprise launching as a temporary emergency measure the system of exchange and import controls.
 The controls system was carried out by President Magsaysay and Garcia.

 The first fundamental decision Macapagal had to make was whether to continue the system of exchange controls of Quirino, Magsaysay and Garcia or to return to the free enterprise of Quezon, Osmena and Roxas.
 It had been his view since he was a congressman for eight years that the suitable economic system for Filipinos was free enterprise.
-So on January 21, 1962, after working for 20 straight hours he signed a Central Bank decree abolishing exchange controls and returning the country to free enterprise.
+And on January 21, 1962, Macapagal signed a Central Bank decree abolishing exchange controls and returning to free enterprise.

-During the 20 days available to make a decision on the choice between controls and free enterprise, between his inauguration as president and before the opening of Congress, Macapagal's main adviser was Andres Castillo, governor of the Central Bank.
+During the 20 days deciding between controls and free enterprise after his inauguration as president and before the opening of Congress, Macapagal's main adviser was Andres Castillo, governor of the Central Bank.

 Further reform efforts by Macapagal were blocked by the Nacionalistas, who dominated the House of Representatives and the Senate at that time.
 Nonetheless, Macapagal was able to achieve steady economic progress, and annual GDP growth averaged at 5.53% for 1962–65.

 Socio-economic program

+In June 1962, President Macapagal established the Emergency Employment Administration (EEA), to be headed by the president, in order to address the issue of unemployment.

 The removal of controls and the restoration of free enterprise was intended to provide only the fundamental setting in which Macapagal could work out economic and social progress.
-A specific and periodic program for the guidance of both the private sector and the government was an essential instrument to attain the economic and social development that constituted the goal of his labors.
+A specific and periodic program for the guidance of both the private sector and the government was an essential instrument to attain the economic and social development that constituted his goals.

-Such a program for his administration was formulated under his authority and direction by a group of able and reputable economic and business leaders the most active and effective of which was Sixto Roxas III.
+Such a program for his administration was formulated under his authority and direction by a group of reputable economic and business leaders, the most active and effective of which was Sixto Roxas III.
 From an examination of the planned targets and requirements of the Five-Year program – formally known as the Five-Year Socio-Economic Integrated Development Program – it could be seen that it aimed at the following objectives.